 MAINTENANCE TRAINING VOLUME (MV)

-Most reputable coaches nowadays use a third as a ‘safe’ guideline, also relying on the experiences in their own training practice.
+Many reputable coaches now use a third as a ‘safe’ guideline, also relying on the experiences in their own training practice.
+A ninth is often not enough, unless you are very young in age and/or training age.

 WHEN YOU NEED MORE